National Media Museum

 There are over 30 activities for visitors to have a go at in the Magic Factory, with the aim being to understand the science behind light and colour and develop an understanding of the science used with film, photography and television.

 We finished our day off with a visit to the Games Lounge which is just by the exit.
 The Games Lounge is a gamer's heaven.
 With huge graphics of Space Invaders stuck around the walls and big illuminated Tetris boxes scattered about, it felt like we were stepping into a video game as we entered the room.
 In here, visitors can play retro arcade games or have a go on the latest consoles.

 Looking at the small portable game devices that are available nowadays, it's hard to believe the likes of the Mega Drive used to be the must have game station!

 After a good two hours spent at the museum, it was time to say goodbye.
-Our visit to the National Media Museum was thoroughly enjoyable and next time (yes, there will be a next time soon!) we plan to visit the IMAX cinema within the museum after being recommended by just about everyone!
+Our visit to the was thoroughly enjoyable and next time (yes, there will be a next time soon!) we plan to visit the IMAX cinema within the museum after being recommended by just about everyone!

 The is open six days a week, Tuesday to Sunday and on Bank Holidays.
 It is open from 10.00 am to 6.00 pm and is free of charge.